The Safest South American Countries in 2024

 SafetyWing is the travel insurance of choice for scores of backpackers!

-Over recent years, Bolivia has continued to rise in the GPI safety rankings, first entering our shortlist in 2022 and gaining a few places in the 2023 edition.
+Over recent years, Bolivia has continued to rise in the GPI safety rankings, first entering our shortlist in 2022 and gaining a few places in the years since.

 Every year, travellers flock to Bolivia, not only because it is arguably the cheapest country in the whole of South America but also because of its incredible natural beauty.
 Home to the breathtaking salt flats, no trip to Bolivia is complete without a few fun photos snapped at this otherworldly destination!